 - Network problems external to our systems which are beyond our control, such as bad routing tables between your ISP and our servers.

 "Monthly Uptime" is the percentage of total possible minutes Slack was available to you.
 To calculate this, we subtract the number of downtime minutes from the total possible minutes in a given month.
 To review the history of our service uptime, visit Slack’s Status page at https://status.slack.com.

 Occasionally, we need to perform maintenance to keep Slack working as smoothly as possible.
 If scheduled downtime is necessary, we'll give you 48 hours advance notice.
 In a calendar year, there will not be more than 10 hours of scheduled downtime.

-Please note, service credits are capped at a maximum of 30 days worth of paid service for your team and will expire following the termination of your paid services plan with Slack.
+Please note, service credits are capped at a maximum of 30 days worth of paid service for your workspace and will expire following the termination of your paid services plan with Slack.

 A note about performance issues

 Slack's Plus plan SLA excludes performance issues:

 - Caused by factors outside Slack's reasonable control

 - That resulted from any actions or inactions of you or any third party